Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Lessons/lesson-08.md

 ### Add a Shopping Cart Component

 This component will display a list of products that are in your shopping cart.
-At the moment it will only display a the label: "Shopping Cart".
+At the moment it will only display the label: "Shopping Cart".

 Create new file: `ShoppingCart.js`: